How to Live a Rich Life on Social Security: A Frugal Guide

 Frugal Shopping Tips

-• Cook at Home: Home-cooked meals are cheaper than dining out.
+• Cook at home most days: Home meals are almost always cheaper than takeout.

 Budget-Friendly Meal Planning